moesaleh/whipcode/docs/README.txt

 no user management or authentication, minimizing damage from potential zero-day breakouts.

-See https://whipcode.app/#docs for API documentation.
+See docs/reference.txt for the API reference.

 Default languages: